qMRLab/VENUS/paper.md

 :::
 ::::

-## The answer is yes!
+## The promise of vendor neutrality

 Our results show that VENUS can **significantly** decrease inter-vendor variability of `T1`, `MTR` and `MTsat`.

 ::::{admonition} Implications

-VENUS approach to qMRI has several implications for qMRI research and for the reliability of multicenter clinical trials.
+The VENUS approach to qMRI offers significant benefits for qMRI research, as well as for the reliability of multicenter clinical trials.
+This approach has been pivotal in advancing "MRI metrology" efforts  [](https://doi.org/10.1259/bjr.20201215), emphasizing the importance of fully reproducible measurement pipelines as a crucial asset in the field [](https://doi.org/10.1007/s10334-025-01245-3).

 **This Jupyter Book supports that by highlighting the core idea of VENUS:**